 In the last few weeks, that has been the obvious and increasingly concerning problem: you’d not have time to soft boil an egg between the whistle blowing at the start of a Watford game and the opposition scoring.

-In fact, if you add in the final pre-season friendly against Brentford, who netted early in the game at Vicarage Road, then Watford have conceded a goal in five minutes or less of their last nine matches.
+In fact, if you add in the final pre-season friendly against Brentford, who netted early in the game at Vicarage Road, then Watford have conceded a goal in five minutes or less in five of their last nine matches.

 Brentford (5 minutes), Derby (2), Sheffield United (2), Coventry City (2) and now Norwich (3) have taken the lead before some fans have taken their seat.